-On occasions that might mean not doing a 360 process until other things are in place.
+On some occasions, that might mean not doing a 360 process until other things are in place.

 Mistake 2: Not investing in the right areas

 It is easy to get distracted by the survey design and reporting process, after all that is what glossy brochures and fancy web sites often focus on.
-Of course these things are important but the real value in a 360 process is at the back end where participant are:
+Of course these things are important but the real value in a 360 process is at the back end where the participants are:

 - Reflecting on what the results mean to them

 - Thinking about how they may need to change